-- TimeSelf (TSelf): Time spent in the given function, excluding time spent in functions called from it - TimeTotal (TTotal): Time spent in the given function, including time spent in functions called from it - #Calls: Number of calls to this function.
-This is zero if the calls to the respective function occur outside the current time interval. - TimeSelf per Call (TSelf/Call): Timeself averaged over #Calls - TimeTotal per Call: TimeTotal averaged over #Calls - #Processes: Number of processes in this function - Time Self per Process: Average time exclusively spent in this function, averaged over #Processes - Time Total per Process: Average time spent in this function, averaged over #Processes
+- Time Self (TSelf): Time spent in the given function, excluding time spent in functions called from it - Time Total (TTotal): Time spent in the given function, including time spent in functions called from it - #Calls: Number of calls to this function.
+This can be zero even if other attributes are non-zero, because the actual calls to the respective function can occur outside the current time interval. - Time Self per Call (TSelf/Call): Time Self averaged over #Calls - · Time Total per Call: Time Total averaged over #Calls - #Processes: Number of processes in this function - Time Self per Process: Time Self: averaged over #Processes - Time Total per Process: Time Total averaged over #Processes

-Using the given check boxes, all of the above attributes are displayed in either text form (the actual numbers) or as a bar graph or both.
+Using the given check boxes, the displaying of the above attributes either as text or as a bar graph can be switched on or off independently.